 In oppressive countries like Russia, the threats to speech rarely come directly from the government.
 It's not the police arresting people for speech.
 Instead, it's the local young thugs beating up journalists, with the police looking the other way.

 In the United States, society has gone overboard on "political correctness" that silences speech.
-A good example in cybersec community is when the "Ada Initiative" got that talk canceled at "BSidesSF" last year.
+A good example in cybersec community is when the "Ada Initiative" got that talk canceled at "BSidesSF" last year, for obscure reasons that come down to the Ada Initiative hating that speech.
 That sort of thing is very much a "free speech" issue, even though the official government wasn't involved.
+Any time those in a position of power restrict speech, purely for its political content, this impinges on our values of "free speech".

 The "responsible-disclosure" debate is about "free-speech", where some try to use the hammer of "ethical behavior" to control speech.
 Last night I tweeted a line of code from the OpenSSL source code that demonstrates a hilariously funny bug.
 I was attacked for my speech from OpenSSL defenders who want me to quietly submit bug patches rather than making OpenSSL look bad on Twitter.